 Our film project

-Part of the concept of the film project was to enable young people to be heard and also to enable those who were filming to listen.
+Our Boys in Mind film project enables young people to be heard and also enables those who are filming to listen.
 Often we can’t or don’t need to provide advice or solutions but just listen and the camera is a great way of observing and recording without interfering.
-The material was then edited in consultation with those involved and short films were made.

 Due to the hard work and enthusiasm of the young people we have far more footage than we had originally thought possible.
 This is being developed by the project group into more films which will be available on the website in the near future.

 We have plans to work with our lead secondary and primary schools to develop films around good practice in terms of a whole school approach to mental health and well being.
-We are also intending to make a film with parents and carers.
+We are also intending to make films with parents and carers.

 Use of films

-The films will be shown in schools and other settings as well as at staff training sessions to trigger discussions, to reduce stigma and to help challenge stereotypes.
-We have groups of primary and secondary students who are working with us on lesson and assembly ideas to complement the films.
-The resources will be added as they are created.
+The films will be used in schools and other settings as well as at staff training sessions to trigger discussions, to reduce stigma, to challenge stereotypes and to promote positive and caring images of boys and young men.

 Getting boys and young men talking

 Our experience shows us that boys and young men, given the right kind of context and a supportive ethos, want to talk about things that they are struggling with.
-The films also provide a valuable insight into the psyche of young men in the 21st century.
+The films also provide us with a set of young role models.

 Thanks to our funders